Mender blog

 Using Mender for OTA updates

-Mender is an end-to-end open source project backed by a large online community of engineers contributing and maintaining integrations for Mender on different boards and operating systems.
-Mender provides flexibility in choosing your infrastructure (hosted or on-prem), software, and hardware (custom built such as in Yocto) and binary (such as in Raspberry Pi) from prototyping to production which means there is no vendor lock-in.
+Mender provides flexibility in choosing your infrastructure (hosted or on-prem), software, and hardware (custom built such as in Yocto) and binary (such as in Raspberry Pi) from prototyping to production.
+Server operations are available through an public API which means there is no vendor lock-in.

 Mender supports both system and application software updates in embedded Linux OTA updates.
 Many in the industry refer to system updates as firmware updates or firmware over-the-air (FOTA).
 This is usually the bootloader, kernel, and root filesystems.
 Application or software over-the-air (SOTA) update refers to software in the user space that could be containers, packages, files and directories.